shopware/docs/guides/plugins/plugins/checkout/order/listen-to-order-changes.md

 ## Listening to the event

-First of all you need to know about the several possible order events in order to find your right order.
+First, you need to know about the several possible order events to find your right order.
 You can find them in the [OrderEvents](https://github.com/shopware/shopware/blob/v6.6.9.0/src/Core/Checkout/Order/OrderEvents.php) class.

 Let's assume you want to react to general changes to the order itself, then the event `ORDER_WRITTEN_EVENT` is the one to choose.